tekknolagi/tekknolagi.github.com/_posts/2024-09-05-min-egraph.md

 [^advanced-features]: The naive implementations shown in this post are not the
     optimal ones that everyone oohs and ahhs about.
-Those have things like pointer compression.
-The nice thing is that the pointer compression is an add-on feature that doesn't change the API at all.
+Those have things like path compression.
+The nice thing is that the path compression is an add-on feature that doesn't change the API at all.
 Then if you get hamstrung by the inverse Ackermann function, you have other problems with the size of your IR graph.